How to Stop Your Horse Coming Against the Bit

 Training the young horse to accept the bit

-Firstly, the rider should identify how the horse is moving and bending in the moment when they realise that the horse is ‘against the bit’.
+Firstly, the rider should identify how the horse is moving and bending at the moment when they realize that the horse is ‘against the bit’.

 This is a good starting point because if the rider does not feel the horse in the exact seconds starting to avoid going into the bridle and bit, it is a problem that is very difficult to put right.

-The issue of the horse coming against the bit signals the start of the rider’s career, whereby they must analyse how much of the all-important quality of ‘feel’ that they have.
+The issue of the horse coming against the bit signals the start of the rider’s career, whereby they must analyze how much of the all-important quality of ‘feel’ that they have.